YaLTeR/niri/wiki/Configuration:-Input.md

 Other Wayland compositors also use libinput, so it's likely you will find the same settings there.
 For flags like `tap`, omit them or comment them out to disable the setting.

+A few settings are common between input devices:

+- `off`: if set, no events will be sent from this device.

 A few settings are common between `touchpad`, `mouse` and `trackpoint`:

 - `natural-scroll`: if set, inverts the scrolling direction.